blockchaindefi/hex/README.md

 * hex_stake2day - ReStake your Hex to the same day, to take advantage of bigger pays better

-* hex_percentage_growth - Calculates how much X amount increases in Y days, on a Z year(365 days) base interest rate
+* hex_percentage_growth - Calculates how much X amount increases in Y days, and other options

 ### What is Hex